keaaw/howto/archlinux.bootstap.md

 # Bootstrap an archlinux system from scratch (first install, UEFI, GPT, GRUB)
 Followed the archlinux install instructions, including installation of bootloader, using all the recommended settings and locations.
 My laptop did not find the bootloader.

 I started by comparing the working external USB boot partition to the new non-working GPT one on the SSD.
+I noticed that the working system had an EFI/BOOT folder with a BOOTX64.EFI file, while the non-working one had EFI/grub/grubx64.efi

-In the EFI partition, I removed the "EFI" partition label (setting it empty), as this can be a problem on some systems, but it did not help.
+Then, in the EFI partition, I removed the "EFI" partition label (setting it empty), as this can be a problem on some systems, but it did not help.

 Then I found this, which fixed it: https://wiki.archlinux.org/title/GRUB#Default/fallback_boot_path